 What treatments are available?

 If the symptoms are causing lifestyle changes or even health problems, your physician may recommend conservative (non-surgical) or surgical therapy depending on your preference, the severity of your symptoms, and your general health.
 A woman generally has four options:

 - No treatment – a “wait and see” approach

 - In mild cases, pelvic floor physical therapy can be helpful

 - Wear a pessary (a medical device inserted into the vagina that provides support)

 - Surgery to correct the prolapse

-Prolapse generally does not have to be treated if it is not causing bothersome symptoms.
-The goals of treatment should include improvement of your quality of life.
-So if the prolapse is not causing discomfort or interfering with the things that a woman enjoys doing, it may not require treatment.
+Once diagnosed, the condition generally does not have to be treated if it is not causing discomfort or interfering with normal, everyday activities.
+The goals of treatment should include improving quality of life or improving sexual self-esteem.
 One exception to this rule occurs with severe prolapse, which can block the flow of urine and cause recurrent urinary tract infections or even kidney damage.
-This is an infrequent situation which can be checked for at the time of a physical exam.
-Since the symptoms associated with prolapse often progress very gradually, the adaptive changes in physical or social activities may go unnoticed until they are extreme.
+However, this occurs infrequently and can be checked during the course of a physical exam.